timkmecl/codegpt/README.md

 When you create a new account, you receive $18 in free credits for the API which you must use in the first 90 days.
 You can see pricing information [here](https://openai.com/api/pricing/).
 1000 tokens are about 700 words, and you can see the token count for each request at the end of the response in the sidebar.

+As of January 31, 2023, only the `code-*` models and `ChatGPT` are avilable for free!
+You only spend your credits when you use the `text-*` models.
+You can **change the model** in the extension settings.

 ## Using the Extension